entitydb-io/EntityDb.NET/README.md

 which provides no ability to enforce uniqueness constraints in its transaction.
 Such implementations will need a complimentary transaction in order to make use of tags and leases.

-### Sources
+### Agent

-A source is the origin of a transaction.
-If the transaction was initiated by an HTTP API, for example, you might want record the headers and connection information of the request.
+An agent is an actor that can execute transactions.
+For example, if a transaction is initiated via and HTTP API, you might use the `HttpContextAgent` - it's signature includes headers and connection information, and it uses the ClaimsPrincipal to decide if an agent has a particular role required for authorized commands.

 ### Commands